harisbal/python-meetup-athens-geospatial/README.md

 # 🗺️ Locating the Forgotten Data Type: Intro to Geospatial Analysis with Python

 Welcome!
-This repository supports a talk given at the Python Meetup 2025, titled:
+This repository supports a talk given at the Python Athens Meetup, June 2025, titled:

 > **"Locating the Forgotten Data Type: Intro to Geospatial Analysis with Python"**
 > By Haris Ballis